 Anyways, as I’ve discovered, thyroid issues make things much more complicated because it increases sensitivity to pretty much anything.
 You pull, it pulls back, you shove, it shoves back.
 So while low thyroid can make one crave Vit D, an ill-matched dose can quickly create an imbalance and stress.

 Lead is a potent neurotoxin and can wreak havoc on one’s nervous system.
 The way I reacted to chelating agent DMSA makes me suspect I might be lead toxic as well.
 Some studies show that Vitamin D causes a rise in the concentration of lead in the blood stream and in the bones.
 My mercury chelating buddies seem to suspect this too and advise against Vitamin D until all heavy metals are cleared.

 This new study reveals that a sudden change in blood levels of Vitamin D caused postmenopausal women some serious sleep issues.
 Prior to supplementing these women had low circulating vitamin D and undergoing weight loss.
 The study finds no explanation for this and speculates that underlying genetic factors that affect vitamin D metabolism may be involved.

 Make no mistake – proper Vitamin D levels can work magic on your sleep, especially during winter or cases of low sun exposure.
 However, learn from my mistakes: research causes of Vitamin D deficiency and see what applies to you.
 Should you decide to supplement start low and watch for symptoms.
 General advice I find online about best ratio is to follow this rule: about 2,000 IU per 100 lbs (45 Kg) of healthy, slim weight.
 Overweight people will need more because fat absorbs more Vit D.

-Had a bad reaction to high dose of Vitamin D and developed insomnia?
-Let me know what’s going on in the comments.
+Had a bad reaction to Vitamin D and developed insomnia?
+This is a very interesting phenomenon so please share your experience in the comments.